Axway/amplify-fusion-labs/api-management/README.md

 * Modify the mock backend API to add some security:
   * Open your mock API on WireMock
-  * Click on settings and in "Mock API security", set:
+  * Click on settings button (gear( and scroll down to the "Mock API security" section, and set the following:
     * Security type = `Header match`
     * Header = "`apikey`"
     * Predicate = `Equal to`